SaltaIT/eyp-timezone/README.md

 ## Usage

-It just sets localtime to the appropiate timezone, it doesn't do much fancy stuff.
+It just sets localtime to the appropriate timezone, it doesn't do much fancy stuff.

 ## Reference